jfoclpf/cordova-import-npm/README.md

 # cordova-import-npm
 Import files from npm packages into your cordova `www/` directory automatically, upon `cordova prepare` or `cordova build`

 Oftentimes we want to import files available in npm modules into our `www/` directory in cordova projects.
+With this module you can do it automatically.

 ## Install